Yadahi/prog2700-3312-client-side-prog/mini-project/README.md

 There is a button at the top of the chat.
 When you click it, all messages are deleted.
 The chat starts fresh.

 **2. Save Chat History**
 The chat is saved in the browser.
 If you close the page and come back, your old messages are still there.
-This uses something called "local storage."
+This uses local storage.

 ---